-The Contractor must establish a Customer Services Unit.
+Contractor must establish a Customer Services Unit.
 Contactor must convey an atmosphere that is welcoming, helpful and informative.
-These standards apply to the Contractor and to any entity to which the Contractor has delegated the customer service function.
+As per 42 CFR 438.66, these standards apply to Contractor and to any entity to which Contractor has delegated the customer service function in accordance with 42 CFR 438.230.